This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Plus tips from the experts on what you should do if your dog as a run-in with some form of wildlife.

-Don’t be like I was when my dog caught a rabbit.
 It’s better if you have some idea ahead of time what you should do…

-Dog / Animal Encounters In My Backyard
+Dog / Animal Encounters In Our Backyard

 We have a fenced-in backyard.
 We’re talking a 6-foot privacy fence with no gaping wide openings.